Shane Deconinck Trusted AI Agents · Decentralized Trust

 qualificationLevel isn’t a string.
 It’s a link to the European Qualifications Framework.
 A German employer’s system can resolve snb/eqf/6 and map it to its own framework automatically.
 A Spanish diploma and a German Zeugnis can be interpreted as the same qualification, because the context tells the verifier what each field means.
 Not by convention.
 Deterministically.

 Where it breaks down: complexity and adoption.
 JSON-LD processing is heavier than JWT or CBOR.
 The linked vocabularies only work if both parties adopt the same ones, which still requires coordination.
-And in EUDI specifically, the implementing regulations formally reference W3C VC through ETSI TS 119 472-1, but the operational scaffolding (PID encoding tables, presentation profiles, issuance protocol specifications) exists only for mdoc and SD-JWT VC.
+And in EUDI specifically, the implementing regulations formally reference W3C VC through ETSI (the European standards body for telecom and digital infrastructure) TS 119 472-1, but the operational scaffolding (PID encoding tables, presentation profiles, issuance protocol specifications) exists only for mdoc and SD-JWT VC.

-And the BBS curve (BLS12-381) isn’t on any EU-approved cryptographic mechanisms list.
+And the BBS curve (BLS12-381) isn’t on ENISA’s agreed cryptographic mechanisms list (v2.0, April 2025).
 No national agencies currently endorse pairing-based cryptography, and common secure elements like TPMs don’t support BLS12-381.
 The privacy primitive is technically ready, but not formally regulated.
 Which creates a contradiction: Article 5a(16)(b) of the regulation requires unlinkability where identification is not needed, but the only format that delivers it cryptographically doesn’t have regulatory approval for its curve.

 A legal obligation without a cryptographic mechanism.